 We’ve been together for a long time so, much to my annoyance, I can recall most of the script verbatim.
-One of her favourite lines, and perhaps of most interest from an IP lawyer’s perspective, is uttered by Gandalf – handing “the ring” (a ring that looks much like any other ring apart from the fact that it has some writing on the inside, which doesn’t strike me as much of novelty) to Frodo.
-He touches him on the shoulder, looks deep into his vacant blue eyes (I don’t like Elijah Wood either) and says; “keep it secret, keep it safe.”
+One of her favourite lines, and perhaps of most interest from an IP law perspective, is uttered by Gandalf when handing “the ring” (a ring that looks much like any other ring apart from the fact that it has some writing on the inside, which doesn’t strike me as much of novelty) to Frodo.
+He touches him on the shoulder, looks deep into his vacant blue eyes (I don’t like Elijah Wood either), and says, “Keep it secret, keep it safe”.

-This is an agreement between two or more parties which essentially says: I’m going to tell you a secret, but only because you’re agreeing to keep my secret a secret.
+This is an agreement between two or more parties that essentially says: I’m going to tell you a secret, but only because you’re agreeing to keep my secret a secret.
 This allows you to still send details of your invention to your manufacturer, discuss your recipe with potential investors or even pitch your brilliant ideas to future clients.
-The NDA, aside from being an enforceable commercial contract which keeps your information out of the public domain, has the added advantage of being a deterrent to would-be disclosers.
+The NDA, aside from being an enforceable commercial contract that keeps your information out of the public domain, has the added advantage of being a deterrent to would-be disclosers.
 It’s also a useful early test of a relationship, if the opposing party refuses to sign an NDA then it would suggest that they either don’t value the information in the same way that you do or, even worse, they don’t intend to keep it secret once it’s been disclosed.
 Either way, it might not be worth undertaking any sort of quest with them.

 So, keep your commercial information secret to keep it safe.
 It’s very precious after all.

 We’ll start with a no obligation chat where we’ll get to know you and understand your current challenges.

 Book your free consultation now